Self-Awareness and Emotional Intelligence in the Workplace

 How Emotional Intelligence Is Learned

-On the other hand, we readily embrace positive emotions.
-Happiness, peacefulness, and excitement are all types of emotions that everyone wants to experience.
-Given a choice, many might want to only feel positive emotions.
 Yet, there are times when we may even suppress good emotions, even though we really don't want to.
 For instance, you just found out you are getting a promotion with a huge pay increase.
 Lucky you!
 You want to express the emotions that go along with this great news.
-Unfortunately, your co-worker just got a phone call letting him or her know a close relative passed away.
+Unfortunately, your co-worker just got told they need to buckle down or their job is on the line.

 A Costco worker busy restocking in COVID-19

-Emotional Intelligence at Work
+Emotional Intelligence - EQ at Work

-Yes, it’s socially acceptable to not flaunt good news in the midst of someone who has just experienced a great loss.
+Yes, it’s socially acceptable not to flaunt good news in the midst of someone who has just experienced a great loss.
 However, it is vital for you to celebrate your success.
-Granted, the timing isn’t right, but, once your co-worker is no longer around, there is no reason to not embrace your emotions.
+Granted, the timing isn’t right, but, once your co-worker is no longer around, there is no reason not to embrace your emotions.
 This is self-compassion.
 Don’t flee your happy feelings; hold that joy until later!
 Their hardship does not invalidate your positive experience.

-This is one reason why it’s important to allow ourselves to feel both positive and the slower, heavier emotions, such as disgust or sadness.
+This is one reason why it’s important to allow ourselves to feel both positive and slower, heavier emotions, such as disgust or sadness.

 Related reading: "What Is Emotional Intelligence?"

-A young woman at home during the coronavirus lockdownEmotional intelligence is about feeling whatever we're feeling, regulating our emotions, and then expressing them in healthy ways.
+Emotional intelligence is about feeling whatever we're feeling, regulating our emotions, and then expressing them in healthy ways.
+If we can't self-regulate, chances are that our relationships in the workplace are going to be strained.

-At the workplace, we interact with co-workers and bosses who come from a wide assortment of backgrounds.
+Every day, we interact with co-workers and bosses who come from a wide assortment of backgrounds.
 Each of us has diverse mindsets and differing attitudes toward emotions.
-Some think there is no place for emotions at the workplace.
+Some think there is no place for emotions in the workplace.
 Others know that is an impossibility and seek an emotional balance.
-In addition to navigating emotions, we're also confronted by generational differences, varying work styles, and a wide spectrum of personalities, some more difficult than others.

-Being able to regulate our emotions and work through negative feelings helps you grow emotionally and create more room for the positive.
-Plus, it helps us develop a sense of inner peace within ourselves.
+Plus, higher EQ helps us develop a sense of inner peace within ourselves.
 When we are at peace, we tend to have less stress, lead happier lives, and achieve greater success.
+Productivity rises, and employee burnout quickly becomes a thing of the past!

 In order to accomplish this emotional balance, we must be willing to identify and acknowledge all of our emotions and feelings and be open to exploring them.
 Each emotion has a purpose and is necessary to guide us to return to our True North.